Do I need to e-mail the instructor when I register for an ALEKS course?

 Even if you've been enrolled in a hybrid course before, you must still attend an orientation.
-However, you do not need to attend a large group orientation.
-Orientation is required for ALL students enrolled in a hybrid course, including those students who are returning to finish up an Incomplete grade.
-Come in to the Math Math Lab during the first 3 days of the semester to complete this requirement.
-The Math Lab is located in the Learning Center, SS-140, or can be reached by phone at 661-395-4530.
+Orientation is required for ALL students enrolled in a hybrid course, including those students who have taken the same class in the previous semester.

 Do I have to buy a book?

 There is no physical textbook required for this course.
 However, you are required to purchase an ALEKS 360 student access code.
 For Math B60 / Math B70 / Math B75, a digital copy of the textbook will be provided when you use your access code and start the course in ALEKS.

 How often do I have to come to campus?

 Due to quarantine, the Math Learning Center has completely moved online.
 All students enrolled in the hybrid math courses can contact our "front desk" by logging in to "conferzoom" in "canvas" for their class.
 If there is not one in session, then they will have to go to "Announcements" (in canvas) and look for "walk-in tutoring for MLC" (dated for this week) and follow the link for the zoom meeting opened at that time.
 If you are not enrolled in any of the hybrid math courses, contact the math Learning Center at email@example.com.
 Proctored Assessments (for your grade in the course) can also be done from home using a webcam and lockdown browser (ALEKS).
 However, all students are strongly encouraged to join the zoom meetings through the Math Learning Center to get face-to-face help.
 If you fall behind or require extensions, then tutoring will be required.

 What should I do if I can’t purchase my ALEKS access code yet?